noodlestan/mr-noodles/packages/server/README.md

 scripts/populate.ts:4:10 - error TS2305: Module '"@noodlestan/shared-types"' has no exported member 'UserNoodle'.
 ```

-**Note:** run that shared build in watch mode if you are activelly changinging those types.
+**Note:** run that shared build in watch mode if you are actively changing those types.
 See [shared/types/README.md](../shared/types/README.md) for details.

 ### Server fails to start